adiehl96/obsidian-gallery/README.md

  - new modifier for match case ^
  - Enabled multi name search
  - Fixed regex for paths

-## 1.4.0
- - Added system for saving and reusing filters
- - Added Setting to manage the saved filters
- - Added setting to pick a default filter to load when opening the main gallery
- - Added an option for the default filter to be the last filter you used in the main gallery
- - Gallery blocks have new argument filter that takes a saved filter name or LAST_USED and applies the filter before applying any other details in the block

-## 1.3.0
- - Added both a setting and a menu to change search bar types
- - New search bar type Simple Filter, which only has ignore case tag searches as an option(and takes up less screen real estate)
- - Fixing some issues with pasting filters and unifying string validation
- NOTE: there was an issue with the settings update and will not adhere to the previous show or hide setting.
-Going to settings and switching to classic will be the equivilent of the old show on open setting.

-## 1.2.1
- - Added info links for similarly named files in the same folder(this helps for if you want to make a preview image for a file type that isn't supported, like PSD files)
- - Fixing a bug where the side panel would not display properly if obsidian was closed with the gallery open
- - GH#17 Added a sort menu to the gallery and sorting options should be supported elsewhere too
- - Added toggle to switch side panel to source editing mode(since I haven't figured out a way to draw a markdown preview and edit it at the  - same time)
- - Learned an important detail about typescript under the hood that may have caused errors in some places under the wrong circumstances

 This is a continuation of developement from Darakah's obsidian-gallery, found here https://github.com/Darakah/obsidian-gallery